U.S. Customs and Border Protection civil servants at it again

 Posted by Christopher Coen on December 6, 2010

 The U.S. Customs and Border Protection civil servants have now responded to my FOIA request by releasing the 11 page report about their detention of Somali refugee(s) in Grand Forks – albeit the report is almost completely redacted.
 Apparently I am no longer considered a “commercial entity”, the excuse they used to delay release of the report for a month-and-a-half.
 I asked them what reason they had to ever consider me a commercial entity, and no response.
-They simply release the report suddenly and don’t answer the question.
+They simply released the report suddenly and don’t answer the question.

 Notice that one excuse used for the hundreds of redactions is that it would pose an “undo invasion of people’s privacy.”
 Yet they have even redacted the number of arrests, whether the person/people were male or female, and his/her/their citizenship status.
 How on earth would any of that be an undo invasion of privacy?
 It wouldn’t.
 We would have no way of knowing who the person/people are.
 If this public agency was operating on the up and up they would only have removed information that would show a person’s/people’s identity, e.g. name, address, date of birth, social security number, etc.